Envirometrix/PredictiveSoilMapping/index.md

 ## Acknowledgements {-}

-The authors are grateful for numerous contributions from colleagues around the world, especially for contributions by current and former ISRIC — World Soil Information colleagues: Gerard Heuvelink, Johan Leenaars, Jorge Mendes de Jesus, Wei Shangguan, David G. Rossiter, and many others.
+The authors are grateful for numerous contributions from colleagues around the world, especially for contributions by current and former ISRIC — World Soil Information colleagues and guest researchers: Gerard Heuvelink, Johan Leenaars, Jorge Mendes de Jesus, Wei Shangguan, David G. Rossiter, and many others.
 The authors are also grateful to Dutch and European citizens for financing ISRIC and Wageningen University, where work on this book was initially started.
 The authors acknowledge support received from the [AfSIS project](http://africasoils.net), which was funded by the Bill and Melinda Gates Foundation (BMGF) and the Alliance for a Green Revolution in Africa (AGRA).
 Many soil data processing examples in the book are based on R code developed by Dylan Beuadette, Pierre Roudier, Alessandro Samuel Rosa, Marcos E. Angelini, Guillermo Federico Olmedo, Julian Moeys, Brandon Malone, and many other developers.
 The authors are also grateful to comments and suggestions for improvements to the methods presented in the book by Travis Nauman, Amanda Ramcharan, David G. Rossiter and [Julian Moeys](http://julienmoeys.info).

 LandGIS and SoilGrids are based on using numerous soil profile data sets kindly made available by various national and international agencies: the